redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Websites routes are handled in production by a single **Controller** named by default **Website**.

-To have your website displayed, you must add this controller to your application.
-To achieve this task you can add a new controller or simply modify the default one added by Symfony.
+You must add this controller to your application to render your website.
+This task is achieved adding a new controller or simply modify the default one added by Symfony.

 Add a **WebSiteController.php** file inside the Controller folder of your bundle.
 Open it and add this code: